ircmaxell/blog-ideas/guidelines.md

 4. Tripple check *everything*. (speling too)
 5. Keep explanations as simple as possible, no simpler.

-# Blog Post Publication Procedure
+# Publication Procedure

+Any blog post must be reviewed by a fire breathing dragon and Odins housekeeper before being posted.

 If these guidelines are followed, no member of php.net shall interfere with any content posted by another member of php.net.